danhphan/danhphan.github.io/_pages/projects.md

 ### Building Docker images for PyMC

-I have built a docker file for PyMC v4, which is merged into PyMC project's code base.
+I have built a docker file for PyMC v4, which support both GPUs and CPUs version.
+The dockerfile has been merged into PyMC project's code base in this [PR](https://github.com/pymc-devs/pymc/pull/5881).

-The docker image is published on [Docker Hub](https://hub.docker.com/r/pymc/pymc/tags).
+The docker image is then published on [Docker Hub](https://hub.docker.com/r/pymc/pymc/tags), so users can easily pull the image and set up their environment.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/danhphan/pymc-docker)